mharen/mharen.github.io/blog/2010/2010-10-infinite-scroll-is-best-thing-since.md

 ---

-If you don’t know what <a href="http://en.wikipedia.org/wiki/XMLHttpRequest">XmlHttpRequest</a> is—forget it—doesn’t matter.
-Just assume I said something about <a href="http://twitter.com/#!/rssj/status/25563675734">bread</a>.
+If you don’t know what [XmlHttpRequest](http://en.wikipedia.org/wiki/XMLHttpRequest) is—forget it—doesn’t matter.
+Just assume I said something about [bread](http://twitter.com/#!/rssj/status/25563675734).

 Infinite scroll is something you might not have even noticed.
 It’s the slick effect a website employs when they have a lot of content to show you but aren’t sure how much to show you.
 That is, they load two or three screens of content, then wait for you to scroll down before loading more.